We are not doctors. Yet, we thoroughly read and digest medical records.

 if the case proceeds.
 This person is likely to become a witness for the

 plaintiff (you) and his testimony should be available for use in Court.

 The reviewing witness must be a medical specialist in the area of work

 - If the case is to proceed, strategic decisions to focus the case on the

 most likely successful claim(s) must occur.
 "Rifle shot" direct

 decisions are needed.
 The "sue everyone" shotgun approach is

 costly, time-consuming, and seldom successful.

 Many technical rules favor the doctor or hospital over the patient.
 A skilled

-the case through court.
+to steer the case through court.